Euthanasia of Rodents

 Euthanasia by CO2 or inhalation of other gaseous agents or an injectable agent requires the use of a secondary physical method to assure death.
 Examples of secondary methods include:

-- Exsanguination—i.e., great vessels severed (cardiac puncture does not result in consistent exsanguination and may not be used as a secondary method)
+3. Exsanguination – i.e., great vessels severed (cardiac puncture does not result in consistent exsanguinations and may not be used as secondary method)

 Unintended recovery of animals after apparent death from CO2 (e.g., in necropsy coolers) is a documented occurrence.
-Such incidents constitute serious noncompliance with the PHS policy and a serious deviation from the provisions of the Guide for the Care and Use of Laboratory Animals and must be reported by the institution to OLAW.
-Researchers must make sure the animal is dead before disposal, tissue collection, or leaving the animal unattended.
+Such incidents constitute serious noncompliance with the PHS Policy and serious deviation from the provisions of the Guide for the Care and Use of Laboratory Animals must be reported by the institution to OLAW.
+Researchers must make sure the animal is dead before disposal, tissue collection or leaving the animal unattended.

-- IACUC Guidelines, Boston University School of Medicine, 2007
+- IACUC Guidelines, Boston University Medical School, 2013.

 - IACUC Guidelines, New Jersey Medical School, UMDNJ Newark Campus, 2005